 Here are a few select examples of Allen cards, with info on total PSA population size and some recent sales data:

-Dick Allen’s Hall of Fame journey started a long time ago and continues to this day.
-It is unfortunate that the journey did find its resolution during his lifetime.
+Dick Allen’s Hall of Fame journey started a long time ago and will finally come to fruition on a warm day in July of 2025.
+It is unfortunate that the journey did find its resolution during his lifetime. and that it has taken so long, but seeing Allen get his moment in the sun is nice.

-When and if he makes the Hall of Fame, it is likely that his cards, in particular his rookie card, will see a slight uptick in interest and value.
+Now that he has made the Hall of Fame, it is likely that his cards, in particular his rookie card, will see a slight uptick in interest and value.
 Regardless, though, there is likely a place in your collection for some cards of Dick Allen, one of the most feared sluggers of his day.

 Important: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.